TByte007/msp_control/README.md

 ### Why

-So it is easier to for you destroy your drone.
+So it is easier for you destroy your drone.
 The second reason is to implement / test ways to send commands to the drone by an external logic of any kind.

 ## FC Prerequisites